 A new industry watch report from AIIM titled “Leveraging Deep Learning and Machine Learning Capabilities” brings us some valuable perspectives on ways to move forward.
 A survey of 195 organizations was taken using a web-based tool in late November 2018.
 The core areas of responsibility for survey participants were primarily in information technology, as well as from line of business areas, compliance, security and records management.

 The report is packed with findings and statistics that should prove valuable to both consumers and suppliers of enterprise information management technology.
-Get your free copy of the report at AIIM.org/research.

 We asked our survey participants four key questions: